 We introduced a Bond Market Liquidity Support (BMLS) programme to bolster the functioning and liquidity of the NZ Government and LGFA bond markets.
 The programme complements our activities above by allowing us to purchase small amounts of bonds at short notice, to provide confidence to market participants.
-At the end of May we had bought $140mn in Government bonds and $140mn in LGFA bonds through the BMLS.
+At the end of December, we had bought $83mn in Government Bonds and $126mn in LGFA bonds through the BMLS.

-We pre-emptively reinstated our Term Auction Facility (TAF), which was last used during the Global Financial Crisis as a way to alleviate pressures in funding markets and to provide banks with an alternative source of longer-term funding (up to 1 year term).
+We pre-emptively reinstated our Term Auction Facility (TAF) in March 2020, which was last used during the Global Financial Crisis as a way to alleviate pressures in funding markets and to provide banks with an alternative source of longer-term funding (up to 1 year term).

-From May we began operating a new longer-term funding scheme for banks known as the Term Lending Facility (TLF) in support of the Government’s Business Finance Guarantee Scheme.
+In May 2020, we introduced a longer-term funding scheme for banks called the Term Lending Facility (TLF) in support of the Government’s Business Finance Guarantee Scheme (BFGS).
 The purpose is to allow banks to access low-cost funding so they can lend to businesses at low interest rates.
-At the end of May banks had drawn down $2mn through the TAF.
+At the end of December 2021, banks had drawn down $2.19bn through the TLF.

 We initially injected large amounts of NZ dollars (in exchange for other assets) to meet increased demand for cash in the banking system.
-Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency asset increase by $6.9bn to $18.7bn during March, but this has since reduced to $2.35bn in December 2021 as increased cash level in the banking system reduced the need for FX swap activity.
+Our NZ dollar lending through the foreign exchange (FX) swap market saw our foreign currency assets increase from $7.30bn in December 2019 to $18.67bn during March 2020, but this has since reduced to $2.35bn in December 2021 as increased cash level in the banking system reduced the need for FX swap activity.

 We are responsible for managing dysfunction in the foreign exchange market and in the financial system.
 We can also, in some circumstances, use foreign exchange intervention as a monetary policy tool when there is significant divergence in the New Zealand dollar from its fair value.
 These responsibilities require us to maintain a portfolio of foreign currency reserves.
 There has been no specific need to use the foreign reserves to affect the exchange rate recently.
-At the end of May our foreign reserve management holdings made up $12.6bn of our assets.
+At the end of December, our foreign reserve management holdings made up $12.48bn of our assets.

 The initiatives above and below have also seen changes to our liabilities in the balance sheet.

 If the balance in the Crown Settlement Account (CSA) is positive, our balance sheet shows a liability.
-If the Government is overdrawn, the loan is an asset on the balance sheet (see overdraft facility above).
-At the end of May the Crown account had a positive balance of $9.7bn.
+If the Government is overdrawn, the overdraft is an asset on the balance sheet (see overdraft facility above).
+The positive CSA balance was $29.62bn at the end of December.

 Banks in New Zealand also hold accounts with us and use these accounts to settle inter-bank payments.
-These accounts cannot be overdrawn.
+These accounts cannot be overdrawn unlike the CSA.

 We influence the total size of banks’ settlement account balances when we conduct our operations.
-For example, when we purchase bonds from banks through our Large Scale Asset Purchases (outlined above), banks’ deposit the cash proceeds back into their settlement accounts at the Reserve Bank.
-As we purchase more bonds, this results in an increase in the amount of assets on our balance sheet, but also increases the amount of deposits that banks leave with us (as we have replaced their bond holdings with cash).
+For example, when we purchase bonds from banks through our Large Scale Asset Purchases (outlined above), banks deposit the cash proceeds back into their settlement accounts at the Reserve Bank.
+As we purchase more bonds, this results in an increase in the amount of assets on our balance sheet, but also increases the amount of liabilities (i.e. deposits) that banks leave with us (as we have replaced their bond holdings with cash).

 Monthly summary of our balance sheet (position as at month-end).
 We present the positions in three different ways: